auNLP/mdwikiNLP/classroom_materials/class_02/class_02.md

 - Named Entity Recognition (NER) *using regular expressions*

 The class will also introduce some introduction to the module `os` for navigating your operating system.

-## Class Competition
-This class (and the following) will also include a small competition for the experienced users or for those who likes a challenge.
-I will try to make these throughout the classes so that the experienced user have something to work on.
-These will be development on utility tools.
-The winner will be decided on by the reminder of the class and the winner in most categories will be crowned as the NLP Champion!

-For the first challenge is who can make the best function for visualizing word frequencies.
-Things you might consider:
-Should the plot be interactive?
-Should there be multiple plots?
-How well does it deal with n-grams?
-How should I make the function to make it easy for my fellow students to use?

 ---